drocheam/optrace/docs/source/usage/gui_automation.rst

 A path string is required for this function.
 The file type is determined automatically from the file name.

-Internally, the :obj:`mayavi.mlab.savefig` function from `mayavi <https://docs.enthought.com/mayavi/mayavi>`__ is utilized, therefore supporting this function's additional parameters.
+Internally, the :obj:`pyvista.Plotter.screenshot` function from `pyvista <https://docs.pyvista.org>`__ is utilized, therefore supporting this function's additional parameters.

 .. code-block:: python